zstoebs/Daily-Coding-Problem/September 2019/README.md

   the same linked list format.

 - 9/16/2019: Write a function that prints out all the steps necessary to complete the Tower of Hanoi.
 You should assume that the rods are numbered, with the first rod being 1, the second (auxiliary) rod being 2, and the last (goal) rod being 3.

+- 9/18/2019: Given an array of numbers representing the stock prices of a company in chronological order and an integer k, return the maximum profit you can make from k buys and sells.